 "Once in the bloodstream the Co2 competes with oxygen which is why you might feel a little woozy and rather drunk rather quickly leading to an exaggerated hangover in the form of a pounding head."

 The ex-wine merchant also said that to avoid the dreaded fuzzy head that inevitably arrives the morning after the night before, you should "drink a glass of water with every glass of Prosecco to reduce dehydration".

-The Italian sommelier also suggested sipping it slowly instead of quaffing it back, and explained it's not advisable to drink Prosecco on an empty stomach – so make sure your New Year's resolution is to start ordering nibbles with every drink.
+The Italian sommelier also suggested sipping it slowly instead of quaffing it back, and explained it's not advisable to drink Prosecco on an empty stomach – so make sure you order nibbles with every drink.